brutalzinn/plugin-manager-api/README.md

 ```
 $ docker-compose up
 ```
-3. Wait docker compose run all requeriments to to a container
+3. Wait docker compose run all requeriments to a container

 ## Installation without Docker: